HamzahFayad/songbox/README.md

 ![Webapp Screenshot](./public/assets/screenshot.png)

-Welcome to the Retro Jukebox Web App repository!
+Welcome to SONG BOX - the Retro Jukebox Web App repository!
 This project aims to create a nostalgic yet modern web application inspired by classic jukeboxes, offering users an immersive experience into the world of vintage music.

 ### Overview: